 My vision was clear at age 35 when I started nursing school and blurry by the time I finished.

-In 1994, I was required to take an eye exam to get into the nursing program at Rogue Community College in Grants Pass, Oregon.
-My vision was 20/20.
-I was in nursing school for 3 years, during which time my near vision declined and reading became increasingly difficult.
+In 1994, when I entered the nursing program at Rogue Community College in Grants Pass, Oregon, my vision was clear.
+During the two years I was in nursing school, my near vision declined and reading became increasingly difficult.
 Not only did the printed word become blurry, but I could no longer read my textbooks for any length of time without fatigue, eye pain and headaches.
 I had already been having chronic tension headaches for years.
 Reading made them worse.
 Glasses were intolerable.
-They made the words clear enough, but not without increased discomfort, eye pain, headaches, dizziness and nausea.
+They made the words clearer, but not without increased discomfort, eye pain, headaches, dizziness and nausea.
 I resorted to recording my class lectures and listening to audiobooks.

-For the next 10 years my near vision blurriness, difficulty reading, eye discomfort and headaches continued.
-I did not believe improving my eyesight was possible until one day in Spring 2004 when I opened a book discussing the theory and application of the eyesight education work of ophthalmologist and natural vision pioneer William H. Bates, MD:
+For the next 9 years my near vision blurriness, eye discomfort and headaches continued unabated.
+I did not believe improving my eyesight was possible until 2004 when I bought a book explaining the eyesight education work of ophthalmologist and natural vision pioneer William H. Bates, MD:

 Relearning To See: Improve Your Eyesight Naturally! by Natural Vision Teacher Thomas R. Quackenbush.